Skip to main content

 • Stores fixed code that cannot be easily modified.

-• The code stored in ROM contains the instructions that tell the CPU to move data into the RAM.
+• The code stored in ROM (i.e. firmware) contains the instructions that tell the CPU to move data into the RAM.

 Current Design